New York Court Records

 New York, NY 10008–3640

-Fees must be made payable to the Commissioner of Motor Vehicles.
+Fees should be made payable to the Commissioner of Motor Vehicles.
 Tickets can also be paid in person at TVB offices and Finance Business Centers in New York City.

-Failure to answer a ticket in the time allotted, which is 15 days of the violation date for TVB tickets and 30 days for parking tickets, may lead to the suspension of the offender’s driver’s license.
-Offenders will be required to answer the ticket and pay a suspension termination fee of $70 to lift the suspension.
+Failure to answer a ticket in the time allotted, (which is 15 days of the violation date for TVB tickets and 30 days for parking tickets), may lead to the suspension of the offender’s driver’s license.
+Offenders are typically required to answer the ticket and pay a suspension termination fee of $70 to lift the suspension.

 Can You Pay New York Traffic Tickets Online?